This Audio Technica AT-LP120 USB Direct-Drive Professional Turntable is hands-down the best record player we reviewed in

-The AT-LP120 has a ton of advanced features (we won’t go into them here, since they’re mostly for DJs, but you can read about them on Amazon; just follow the link below) that make it the second most popular turntable among professional DJs, after the discontinued Technics SL-1210Mk5.
+The AT-LP120 has a ton of advanced features (we won’t go into them here, since they’re mostly for DJs, but you can read about them on Amazon; just follow the link above) that make it the second most popular turntable among professional DJs, after the discontinued Technics SL-1210Mk5.
 It also has a much higher build quality than any other player we reviewed.

 But it lacks internal speakers, Bluetooth connectivity and the ability to play other music formats, like CDs, MP3s or radio.
 If you want a complete stereo system, this is not the player for you.